 A majority of my Smart-House is controlled using connected outlets.
 This is the most effective way of making the dumb devices you already own a little smarter.
 Samsung’s compatible smart outlets are about 9 times the cost of RF outlets.
 It would cost me close to $450 just to provide smart outlets for all of my devices!
 My RF outlets are a fraction of the price and come in packs of 5.

 RF outlets work a little differently than other smart outlets, but provide very similar functionality for a fraction of the cost.
 They respond to 433MHz remote frequency (RF) signals, the same RF signals that the BroadLink can broadcast.
 They also have an on/off button on the front for easy access.
 When turned on, the light is red.
 RF outlets cannot communicate back with Home Assistant (on the Raspberry Pi).
 More expensive connected outlets usually have 2 way communication with their hub.
 This is a very cool feature, but unnecessary for most devices.

 What this means for you is Home Assistant will send the signal to the outlet, but it cannot know if the signal was received or not.
 It will assume that the signal was received and update the device’s state accordingly.
 Turning the device on and off with the button on the outlet,will not change the state in Home Assistant.
 Occasionally the device will not receive the signal, but not enough for it to be an issue.

 I ended up with almost 3 full sets of these outlets.
 I purchased 2 sets, but each set had a dud.
 I reached out to the seller and they sent me a 3rd set for free.
-The Aukey ones I use don’t seem to be available anymore.
-The Etekcity outlets are popular, but I prefer the look of the INTEY ones.
-They look identical to the ones I have.
-I wouldn’t be surprised if they were the same ones, only re-branded.
+The Aukey ones I use don’t seem to be available anymore, but the Etekcity outlets are very popular.

 Echo Dot- Your Voice Control